n0derunnr/CTF-Writeups/🍽️ Silver Platter (THM).md

 tim:x:1001:1001::/home/tim:/bin/bash
 dnsmasq:x:114:65534:dnsmasq,,,:/var/lib/misc:/usr/sbin/
 ```
 - A recognized name from enumerating the website and when going through the IDOR email vulnerability:
 	- `tyler:x:1000:1000:root:/home/tyler:/bin/bash`
 	- User `tyler` is a lucrative user account to pivot to as they are part of root.

 ## Divulging Authentication Info via Logs
+- After dumping various authentication logs, we see some possible sensitive information through `auth.log.2`.
+There are a lot of different logs, but focusing in on the logs owned by `adm` is key:
 ```bash
 tim@silver-platter:~$ cd /var/log
 tim@silver-platter:/var/log$ ls -la